GreenBlackSky/flask_stuff/README.md

 * ajax - use javascript to pass data between server and web-page
 * sse - connect web page and server with Flask-SSE

+* flutter - using flutter as front end

 * pgbouncer - optimizing requests to postgresql with pgbouncer
 * celery - using celery to queue tasks